-This statement is made by Ethos Impact LLC (Ethos or the Firm) pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015.
+This statement is made by Ethos Impact Inc. (Ethos or the Firm) pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015.

 The Firm is committed to protecting human rights globally and to providing a fair and ethical workplace.
 We respect the standards embodied in the Universal Declaration of Human Rights and the International Labor Organization conventions.